When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 5. Define major cost drivers behind your business

-In this step, you will define how you will capture value for your business.
-Focus on ways how you will trim the fat and maximise the gross margin of your business.
+In this step, you will define how to capture value for your business.
+Focus on how you will trim the fat and maximise the gross margin of your business.

 First of all, elaborate your cost structure by asking yourself questions such as: